Nityant17/Cybersec-Stuff/picoCTF/Cryptography.md

 **Flag:** `picoCTF{5UB5717U710N_3V0LU710N_357BF9FF}`

-The cipher was a substitution cipher so i just searched online for a substitution decoder and it didnt work then i read the hint and it said to try using a frequency attack so i used ChatGPT to understand what that was and it suggested that this is basically used to decode caeser ciphers so i searched online for a caeser decoder but that didnt work either so i looked at the cipher and i saw a wierd key like text at the starting of the cipher so i asked if there was verion of caeser cipher that used a key thus i found that this was keyed caeser cipher, so again found an online decoder and voila it worked and gave me the flag!!!
+The cipher was a substitution cipher so i just searched online for a substitution decoder and it didnt work then i read the hint and it said to try using a frequency attack so i used ChatGPT to understand what that was and it suggested that this is basically used to decode caeser ciphers so i searched online for a caeser decoder but that didnt work either so i looked at the cipher and i saw a wierd key like text at the starting of the cipher so i asked if there was verion of caeser cipher that used a key thus i found that this was keyed caeser cipher (also known as monoalphabetic substitution cipher), so again found an online decoder and voila it worked and gave me the flag!!!

 - [Decoder](https://www.boxentriq.com/code-breaking/keyed-caesar-cipher)